The Cardboard ladies of Hong Kong

 The cardboard ladies, illustration of a huge economic divide

 While Hong Kong is generally seen as a prosperous city, the prosperity has not reached every class of the population.
-There are people who are still economically struggling, especially in the low income classes.
+There are people who are still economically struggling, especially in the lower income classes.
 When they reach retirement, cost of living and cost of housing take their toll.

 Update on 14/07/2017: Bloomberg published an article on the Cardboard ladies : https://www.bloomberg.com/news/articles/2017-07-12/china-s-property-boom-passes-by-migrants-to-hong-kong